antonycc/aws-serverless-wordcount/README.md

 - [x] and the results are exported to a configured target folder
 - [x] and the processed pdf is moved to a configured bucket.

+TODO
+- [ ] Get sync job to generate response
+- [ ] In sync job, pass the bytes, return the result, don't write files at all

 The descriptor contains basic metadata and sentence fragments from the document:
 ```json
 {